qlu-lab/GV-paritioning-tmp/README.md

 ## Step1
 Generate GRM matrices for the whole dataset.
-This can be done using PLINK.
+This can be done using PLINK2.0 (https://www.cog-genomics.org/plink/2.0/input#dosage_import_settings).
 If there are enough RAM and storage space in your machine, calculating GRM for each chromosome will save running time in step2.

 ## Step 2
 Run GV-partitioning model.